Updated: May 18, 2026

 Revisit this process for each new release and build a replicable system.

-Ready to start turning your next song into a content machine?
-Try one of these five formats this week.
-Remember, there is no need to overproduce; all you need are a few tools and clear intention.
-And if you’re ever feeling stuck?
-Come back to this list.
-You've already done the hard part, so now it’s time to let your music work for you.
+If you’re ready to get started, try one of these five formats this week.
+Keep in mind that there is no need to overproduce, and just a few tools used with intention can get you where you want to be.
+If you’re ever feeling stuck, just come back to this list.
+You've already done the hardest part, so now you can let your music work for you.

 - Art